jboss-developer/jboss-eap-quickstarts/cmt/README.md

 1. Be sure to start the PostgreSQL database.
 Unless you have set up the database to automatically start as a service, you must repeat the instructions "Start the database server" for your operating system every time you reboot your machine.
 2. Follow the instructions to [Add the PostgreSQL Module to the JBoss EAP Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#add-the-postgresql-module-to-the-jboss-eap-server).
-3. Follow the instructions to [Configure the PostgreSQL Driver in the JBoss Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#configure-the-postgresql-driver-in-the-jboss-server).
+3. Follow the instructions to [Configure the PostgreSQL Driver in the JBoss EAP Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#configure-the-postgresql-driver-in-the-jboss-eap-server).

-Start the JBoss Server with the Full Profile
+Start the JBoss EAP Server with the Full Profile
 ---------------

-1. Open a command prompt and navigate to the root of the JBoss server directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server with the full profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-full.xml